Davidloku1234567/wildfire/README.md

 1. What are the most and least fire-prone counties in California?

-2. What is the distribution of fire size classes?

-3. What is the distribution of stated causes of fire?
+2. What is the distribution of stated causes of fire?

-4. Can we predict the stated causes of fire?
+3. Can we predict the stated causes of fire?

 ### File Descriptions<a name="file_descriptions"></a>